Note: This article is based on one writer’s experience and some details of the process may vary by consulate.

 Obtaining an elective residency visa is an arduous process.
 The process is filled with fear and angst.

 But it is also great practice for subsequent dealings with the Italian government.
 Besides, for many Americans it is the only way to live in Italy.

 Looking back now, it was entirely worth both the effort and the anxiety.

-Mark Hinshaw is a retired city planner who moved to Le Marche with his wife two years ago.
+Mark Hinshaw is a retired city planner who moved to Le Marche with his wife in 2018.
 A former columnist for The Seattle Times, he contributes to journals, books and other publications.

 This article was first published in 2020.